 Reduce the number of commitments that you make.
 If you can cut-short your responsibility, you will be able to reduce the workload and the amount of time that you need to work.

 Do one task at a time – Avoid multitasking.

 We often do multiple tasks at a time and, as an obvious result, we lose the focus.
 The ability to focus is an undervalued skill and, monotasking helps you nurture this fantastic skill.

 Your overall output or performance increase 2-5x if you do one task at a time with little or no distraction.
 Doing one task at a time allows you to accomplish more in less time with less effort.

-5. Sometimes, it is Better to Do the Work from Home:
+Sometimes, it is better to do the work from home.

 A lot of people think working from home kills productivity.

-A through trial by Stanford University professor Nicholas Bloom clearly shows that…
+A thorough trial by Stanford University professor Nicholas Bloom clearly shows that…

 The overall level of productivity is more in employees who work from home than the ones working at the office.

 The downside is that the people who worked from home felt more isolated than the people working in the office, and that’s why Bloom recommends people to work from home 1to two days a week.